80% discount promotion

 Introduction

 A co-current heat exchanger is a common component in various industrial processes and thermal systems, designed to efficiently transfer thermal energy between two fluid streams flowing in the same direction (Fig. 1).
+This is an online tool for heat exchanger calculation and simulation.

 Fig. 1.
-Scheme of a CCHE
+Scheme of a co-current heat exchanger

 Mathematical model of CCHE